sijms/go-ora/README.md

       always ensure that you get latest release
     - See examples for more help
 ### version 2.6.4: Add Support for TimeStamp with timezone
-* now you can TimeStampTZ as input/output parameters to store timestamp with timezone in the table
+* now you can use TimeStampTZ as input/output parameters to manage timestamp with timezone
 * see code in examples/TimeStamp TZ
 ### version 2.6.2: Add Support for Lob Prefetch
 * now you can control how you need to get lob data